aws-samples/serverless-samples/fargate-private-api/README.md

  - API access logging as part of SAM templates
  - business specific metrics

 Examples are based on the [fargate-rest-api](https://github.com/aws-samples/serverless-samples/tree/main/fargate-rest-api).
-The services used by this application include Amazon API Gateway, Amazon Cognito, AWS Lambda, Amazon ECS, AWS Fargate, and Amazon DynamoDB.
-The CI/CD pipelines use AWS CodePipeline, AWS CodeCommit, and AWS CodeBuild.

-For Private APIs the following additional considerations are implemented, compare to their Regional counterparts:
+For private APIs the following additional considerations are implemented, compare to their regional counterparts:

- - VPC interface endpoints in the application VPC to invoke Private API
+ - VPC interface endpoints are required in the application VPC to invoke the private API
- - AWS CodeBuild for unit and integration testing needs to be associated with VPC and security group
+ - AWS CodeBuild for unit and integration testing needs to be associated with the VPC and security group to invoke the private API
- - Resource policy for the Private API
+ - Resource policy is needed for the private API
- - Resource policy behavior when used with Lambda authorier [Policy Evaluation Outcome] (https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-authorization-flow.html#apigateway-resource-policies-iam-policies-interaction)
+ - Resource policy behavior when used with Lambda authorizer [Policy Evaluation Outcome](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-authorization-flow.html#apigateway-resource-policies-iam-policies-interaction)